richardartoul/test-ico/README.md

 # Test ICO

 This is a sample codebase to learn how to create an Ethereum ICO in Solidity.
 It relies primarily on the Zeppelin-Solidity library to do the heavy lifting.
+Similarly, the test suite is mostly the same as the tests for the inherited contracts in Zeppelin since we make very few modifications to them.

 ## Installation